harvesthill/reddit-wiki-archive/steroids/trestolone.md

 **Veteran input** — How about some input from some of the most respected r/steroids veteran contributors?

-&gt; u/platewrecked: The side effects are the stuff of broscience.
+&gt; **Review** from u/platewrecked: The side effects are the stuff of broscience.
 Those old writeups are like they were taking a completely different compound.
 A bunch of us have been playing with it over the last couple of years and only a small number of guys running substantial MENT cycles need any AI at all and I don’t know a single user who got gyno from MENT.

 Or review [these recent comments](https://www.reddit.com/r/steroids/comments/n5fceq/daily_ask_anything_20210505/gx2wic9/?context=3) and subsequent [reply from BicepBandito](https://www.reddit.com/r/steroids/comments/n5fceq/daily_ask_anything_20210505/gx32oyh/?context=3) in regards to the disinformation and broscience so prevalent in the early Experience Threads.

-&gt; u/BicepBandito: MENT is my favorite steroid ever after just one run with it.
+&gt; **Review** from u/BicepBandito: MENT is my favorite steroid ever after just one run with it.
 I feel like those old Compound Experience threads were guys just parroting stuff they’d read.
 Often if you’re expecting sides, you’ll find them if you look hard enough, even if they’re not actually there. *Placebo works both ways*.
 &gt;
 &gt; MENT used to be *sooo* rare, and wildly expensive, that only a handful of really experienced guys had run it.
 Not so anymore.
 Price has come down considerably, and most underground labs seem to be carrying it nowadays.
 Everyone I know personally that’s run it has reported *zero sides* other than blood pressure issues at higher doses.
 I’ve seen *one person* report low *T* symptoms when he tried to run it solo.
 &gt;